-The EU Code Week takes place October 6-21, 2018 and is based on an idea of the Young Advisors, an advisory group of former EU Commissioner for Digital Agenda Neelie Kroes, and is supported by the European Commission.
-The Meet and Code initiative promotes science and technology related events of all kinds in the context of and during the EU Code Week - with 500 € grant money per event.
+The EU Code Week initiative was launched in 2013 by the Young Advisors, an advisory group of former EU Commissioner for Digital Agenda, Neelie Kroes, and is supported by the European Commission.
+This year, the EU Code Week will take place from 8-23 October 2022.

-Event ideas can only be submitted online on www.meet-and-code.org between 04.06.2018 and 15.09.2018.
+Event ideas must be submitted online on www.meet-and-code.org during 8 June until 14 September 2022.
 Organisations are welcome to submit several different event ideas.
-Every assessed event idea that qualifies as eligible receives grant money of 500 € to support their activities.
+Every event idea is assessed by the TechSoup partner.
+The best ideas will then receive grant money up to 500 €.

-Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, France, Germany, Hungary, Ireland, Italy, Kazakhstan, Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Spain, Switzerland, Ukraine and United Kingdom.
+Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, France, Germany, Hungary, Ireland, Italy, Kazakhstan, Moldova, Poland, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, the United Kingdom and Ukraine.